Philip II of France: Battle of Bouvines, 1214

 The French fleet proceeded first to Gravelines and then to the port of Damme.
 Meanwhile, the army marched by Cassel, Ypres, and Bruges before laying siege to Ghent.
-Hardly had the siege begun when Philip learned that the English fleet had captured a number of his ships at Damme and that the rest were so closely blockaded in its harbor that it was impossible for them to escape.
+Hardly had the siege begun when Philip learnt that the English fleet had captured a number of his ships at Damme and that the rest were so closely blockaded in its harbour that it was impossible for them to escape.
 He ordered the fleet to be burned to prevent it from falling into enemy hands.

 The destruction of the French fleet had once again raised John's hopes, so he began preparing for an invasion of France and a reconquest of his lost provinces.
 The English barons were initially unenthusiastic about the expedition, which delayed his departure, so it was not until February 1214 that he disembarked at La Rochelle.
 John was to advance from the Loire, while his ally Otto IV made a simultaneous attack from Flanders, together with the Count of Flanders.
 The three armies did not coordinate their efforts effectively.
 It was not until John had been disappointed in his hope for an easy victory after being driven from Roche-au-Moine and had retreated to his transports that the Imperial Army, with Otto at its head, assembled in the Low Countries.

-On 27 July 1214, the opposing armies suddenly discovered that they were in close proximity to one another, on the banks of a little tributary of the River Lys, near the bridge at Bouvines.
+On 27 July 1214, the opposing armies suddenly discovered that they were quite close to one another, on the banks of a little tributary of the River Lys, near the bridge at Bouvines (near Lille in southern Flanders).
 It being a Sunday, Philip did not expect the allied army to attack, as it was considered unholy to fight on the Sabbath.
 Philip's army numbered some 7,000, while the allied forces possessed around 9,000 troops.
 The armies clashed at what became known as the Battle of Bouvines.
 Philip was unhorsed by the Flemish pikemen in the heat of battle, and were it not for his mail armor he would have probably been killed.
 When Otto was carried off the field by his wounded and terrified horse, and the Count of Flanders was severely wounded and taken prisoner, the Flemish and Imperial troops saw that the battle was lost, turned, and fled the field.
-The French did not pursue.
+The French did not pursue as it was late in the day and nearly dark.

 Philip returned to Paris triumphant, marching his captive prisoners behind him in a long procession, as his grateful subjects came out to greet the victorious king.
 In the aftermath of the battle, Otto retreated to his castle of Harzburg and was soon overthrown as Holy Roman Emperor, to be replaced by Frederick II.
 Count Ferdinand remained imprisoned following his defeat, while King John's attempt to rebuild the Angevin Empire ended in complete failure.